Research in the Teaching of English

 Research in the Teaching of English is the flagship research journal of NCTE.

-Incoming coeditors Gerald Campano, Amy Stornaiuolo, and Ebony Elizabeth Thomas are now reading submissions.
-Please direct queries and general correspondence to them at email@example.com.
+Please direct queries and general correspondence to coeditors Gerald Campano, Amy Stornaiuolo, and Ebony Elizabeth Thomas at email@example.com.
 All manuscripts should be submitted via Editorial Manager (see details below).

 Thank you for considering Research in the Teaching of English (RTE), the flagship research journal of the National Council of Teachers of English, as a venue for your work.
 A refereed, scholarly journal, RTE encourages submissions of previously unpublished empirical articles on topics of significance to those concerned with the teaching and learning of language and literacies, both in and beyond schools and universities.